jrbtaylor/conditional-pixelcnn/docs/_index.md

 ## Motivation
-This is the first of what I expect will be many posts on machine learning.
+This is the first of what I expect will be a few posts.
-I started a [machine learning blog on WordPress](http://netsprawl.wordpress.com) in 2017 but abandoned it 2 posts in after finding that showing code without messing up the formating was not possible - the forced narrow column format would wrap the code and render it unreadable.
+I started a [machine learning blog on WordPress](http://netsprawl.wordpress.com) in 2017 but abandoned it 2 posts in after finding that showing code without messing up the formating was not possible &mdash; the narrow column format would wrap the code and render it unreadable.

 For 2018, my new year's resolution is to write 5 posts (as Github project pages).
 I wanted to play with PixelCNNs and finally try [PyTorch](http://pytorch.org) (I use Tensorflow for my work at [Envision.AI](http://envision.ai) and previously used Theano at McGill) so this post will include my thoughts on both.
-In particular, this post will focus on generating between-class examples.
+In particular, I was curious if PixelCNNs conditioned on class labels could generate believable between-class examples.

 ## Conditional PixelCNNs

-PixelCNNs are the convolutional version of PixelRNNs, which treat the pixels in an image as a time-series and predict each pixel after seeing the preceding pixels (above and to the left).
+PixelCNNs are the convolutional version of PixelRNNs, which treat the pixels in an image as a sequence and predict each pixel after seeing the preceding pixels (above and to the left).
 PixelRNNs are an autoregressive model of the joint prior distribution for images:

 <p style="text-align: center;"> p(x) = p(x<sub>0</sub>) &prod; p(x<sub>i</sub>| x<sub>i<</sub>) </p>

 PixelRNNs are slow to train since the recurrence can't be parallelized.
 Replacing the model recurrence with masked convolutions, where the convolution filter only sees pixels above and to the left, allows for faster training.
 However, it's worth noting that the [original PixelCNN implementation](https://arxiv.org/abs/1601.06759) produced worse results than the PixelRNN.
 One possible reason for the degraded results, conjectured in the [follow-up paper](https://arxiv.org/abs/1606.05328), is the relative simplicity of the ReLU activations in the PixelCNN compared to the gated connections in the LSTM.
 The Conditional PixelCNN paper subsequently replaced the ReLUs with gated activations:
 <p style="text-align: center;"> y = <i>tanh</i>(W<sub>f</sub>&lowast; x) &bull; &sigma;(W<sub>g</sub>&lowast; x) </p>
 Another possible reason offered in the follow-up paper is that stacking masked convolutional filters results in blind spots, failing to capture all the pixels above the one being predicted:

 ![masked-convolution blind spot](https://github.com/jrbtaylor/conditional-pixelcnn/blob/master/docs/blindspot.png?raw=true)